Karwaan: Critical reception

 The film mostly received mixed to positive reviews.

 The Hindustan Times rated 4 out of 5 and praised the acting of Irrfan Khan, Dulquer Salmaan and Mithila Palkar.
-Filmfare rated 4.1 out of 5 and said "Watch the film for the fine acting by Mithila and Irfan.
+Filmfare rated 4.1 out of 5 and said "Watch the film for the fine acting by Mithila and Irrfan.
 This comedy will surely tickle your funny bone and would make you reflect on life as well".
 Times of India rated 3.5 out of 5 and said "Karwaan might not live up to the expectations, but it leaves a warm fuzzy feeling in the heart that says all's well that ends well".
 Aavishkar Gawande gave the film 3.5 stars out of 5 and called it a well made slice-of-life film.
 He also praised Irrfan Khan's performance.
 DNA India rated 3 out 5 and said "Irrfan Khan's film oscillates between being a fun-ride and a dark-drag".
-The rating from Firstpost was 2.5 and mentioned Dulquer and Irrfan are absolute dears in a sweetly understated road flick.
+The rating from Firstpost was 2.5 and mentioned 'Dulquer and Irrfan are absolute dears in a sweetly understated road flick'.

 Box office

 The film had a below average opening with 5 – 8 percent occupancy, it grossed ₹15 million worldwide on day-1.
-Karwaan grossed a total of ₹246.4 million from India and ₹17.8 million overseas for a worldwide total of ₹264.2 million in its lifetime.
-The film was made on a budget of ₹230 million.
+Karwaan grossed ₹246.4 million from India and ₹17.8 million overseas for a worldwide total of ₹264.2 million in its lifetime.
+It was made on a budget of ₹230 million.